Georgeson Botanical Gardens

 Visitor Viewing

-nutrition research, as well as cattle and reindeer.
+promotion of the reindeer industry.
 Visitors can view the animals in an

-their ears.
-They are actually quite friendly.
+enclosed viewing area, along the fence bordering the road.
 During the summer, there is a guided tour of

-the facility every Friday at 2 p.m.
+the gardens every Friday at 2 p.m.

 For anyone who wants to learn more about the plants of Alaska and their uses, the